 The “Tiled” parameter is used to request the map image in individual tiles rather than as a whole image.
 This should be turned on in general, if you use Mapproxy to provide a tiled service.
 But it also makes sense for normal, un-tiled services, since the perceived waiting time for the user gets lower: The map image appears, although not all tiles have been retrieved yet.

 But you have to keep in mind: The number of requests to a WMS increases rapidly: Depending on the screen resolution and the set tile size in the Map element many requests are sent to the server.
-Although the returned images are not very large (usually you set tile sizes of 256x256 or 512x512 pixels), but large in numbers.
+Although the returned images are not very large (usually you set tile sizes of 256x256 or 512x512 pixels), they are large in numbers.
 This is also valid in regard to the tile buffer.
-So it’s a trade-off and a case-by-case distinction how to address the service.
+So it is a trade-off and a case-by-case distinction how to address the service.
 The performance can also be increased by setting the scales of a layer in the layerset-instance.

-There exist also some WMS services that support only a maximum image size that cannot be used with the high resolutions request Mapbender can call.
+There are also some WMS services that only support a maximum image size that cannot be used with the high resolutions request that Mapbender can call.
 The Fullscreen template can be sized to the maximum screen width and the requested map image is then approximately the width and height of the visible browser window.

 Vendor Specific Parameter¶

 In a layererset instance, vendor specific parameters are appended to the WMS request.
 The implementation follows the specifications of the multi-dimensional data in the WMS specification.
-In Mapbender3, the vendor specific parameters can be used to append user and group information of the logged-in user to the WMS request.
+In Mapbender, the vendor specific parameters can be used to append user and group information of the logged-in user to the WMS request.
 Fixed values can also be transmitted.
-The following example shows the definition of a parameter “group”, which as content passes on the group of the user currently logged in to Mapbender.
+The following example shows the definition of a parameter “group”, which passes on the group of the user currently logged into Mapbender.

 $id$ and for groups via the parameter